alexhansen1234/pov_images/bmp_images/README.md

     image_header_gen /path/to/$(bmp_file).bmp

-The output from image_header_gen wil be located in directory
+Header files will be placed in:

     /path/to/pov_images/src/image_headers/

-With file name
+With file name:

     /$(bmp_file)_image.s